apanda/ivy/index.md

 The problem here is that `node1` has a pending message with its ID, even though its ID is not the highest possible ID.
 This should be impossible, and we need to strengthen our model with this.

-To begin strengthening, select all the arrows and nodes in the left transition window and click Gather Facts to collect all the relations that hold as shown below.
+To begin strengthening, click Gather Facts to collect all the relations that hold as shown below.

 ![Gather facts]({{ site.url }}/assets/gatherfacts1.png)